Cooper’s Vintage Drums

 Early 1920’s Slingerland Geisler Model

 Slingerland’s first drum catalog was printed in 1928 and in that year, they introduced what would become their most identifiable and prolific snare strainer……”The Speedy Sure Hold Strainer”.
+Collectors refer to it as the Three Point Strainer due to the three mounting screws.

 Late 1920’s Speedy Sure Hold Strainer